 Fluid intelligence

-11 Examples of Fluid and Crystallized Intelligence
+Fluid vs Crystallized Intelligence Explained

-As we have seen, Fluid intelligence is the ability to think abstractly, reason, identify patterns, solve problems, and discern relationships without relying on pre-existing knowledge.
+As we have seen, fluid intelligence is the ability to think abstractly, reason, identify patterns, solve problems, and discern relationships without relying on pre-existing knowledge.
 Crystallized intelligence, on the other hand, involves using learned knowledge and experience.

-Understanding the interplay between these two types of intelligence is crucial in educational settings, as it can guide how teaching and learning are approached for different cognitive tasks.
+Understanding the interplay between these two types of intelligence is important in educational settings, as it can guide how teaching and learning are approached for different cognitive tasks.
 Fluid intelligence is often at play when students encounter new information, whereas crystallized intelligence is used when they draw upon what they have already mastered.

 Here's how these two forms of intelligence can manifest: